Hydrodynamic flows induced by localized torques (rotlets) in wedge-shaped geometries: Solution in the planar-wall limit

 \section{Solution in the planar-wall limit}

-The problem of a point torque singularity acting near a planar no-slip wall can be recovered in the limit of a wedge semi-opening angle $\alpha = \pi/2$.
-Results for this geometry have previously been reported, for example, by Spagnolie and Lauga~\cite{spagnolie12}.
+The problem of a point torque singularity acting near a planar no-slip wall can be recovered in the limit of a wedge semi–opening angle $\alpha = \pi/2$.
+Results for this geometry have previously been reported, for example, by Blake and Chwang~\cite{blake1974fundamental}; see also Spagnolie and Lauga~\cite{spagnolie12}.
 In that case, the coefficients take particularly simple forms.
 They are summarized in Tab.~\ref{tab:coeffs_pannar} for both axial and transverse torques.